 With the non-default option HANA Plan Visualizer -> Without Session Variables, ST05 calls the PlanViz with empty values for the session variables.
 The execution plan is then determined with values that correspond to the situation at the time of the PlanViz call.
 This plan may be very different from the plan chosen by the DB optimizer at the statement’s run time.

 By default, the result of the PlanViz is saved to a .PLV file on the user’s desktop front-end machine.
-You can open this file manually using SAP HANA studio.
+You can open this file manually using SAP HANA Studio or HANA SQL Analyzer .

-To open the PlanViz result automatically using SAP HANA Studio, two configuration settings are required:
+To open the PlanViz result automatically using SAP HANA Studio or HANA SQL Analyzer, two configuration settings are required:

-- On your local machine, the file type .PLV must be associated with program hdbstudio.exe.
+- On your local machine, the file type .PLV must be associated with program hdbstudio.exe respect.
+Code.exe.

 To do this from Windows, choose Control Panel -> Programs -> Default Programs -> Associate a file type or protocol with a specific program.